rybalkinsd/atom/lecture11/presentation/PITCHME.md

 1. read/write **atomicity**
 1. guaranteed **visibility** of writes
 1. guaranteed **ordering** of **volatile read/writes**
-1. + **happens-before** guarantee
+1. **happens-before** guarantee

 #HSLIDE
 ## volatile
 Practically **volatile** means (first three points) that there will be **no data races** over given field.
 i.e. everything will be **OK** with this variable.
-+ specific guaranties of publication of other variables
+and specific guaranties of publication of other variables
 > @see ru.atom.lecture11.volatileexample

-> Fix VolatileExample with volatile
+Fix VolatileExample with volatile

 #HSLIDE
 ## Only reference is volatile